Kenya's Odinga delays legal challenge to vote

 NAIROBI (Reuters) - Kenya’s defeated presidential contender Raila Odinga has delayed his legal challenge to last week’s election result, his allies said on Friday, extending a period of uncertainty over the outcome of the disputed poll.

-Odinga refuses to accept the slim first-round win by Kenya’s richest man, Uhuru Kenyatta, and his allies had said he would present a petition to the Supreme Court on Friday alleging collusion between the president-elect and the electoral commission.
+Odinga refused to accept the slim first-round win by rival Uhuru Kenyatta - and his allies had said he would present a petition to the Supreme Court on Friday alleging collusion between the president-elect and the electoral commission.

-But officials from Odinga’s CORD coalition told reporters the papers would now go to the court on Saturday - the deadline for complaints - to prevent their challenge getting “mixed up” with other election-related cases.
+But officials from Odinga’s CORD coalition told reporters the papers would now go to the court a day later on Saturday - the deadline for complaints - to prevent their challenge getting “mixed up” with other election-related cases.

 “The reason for the postponement is merely strategic and has nothing to do with the content of the petition and other accompanying documents,” senior CORD member James Orengo said.

-So far there, has been none of the fatal tribal violence that erupted after the disputed 2007 presidential election, but hundreds of students protested on Friday at a Nairobi university after discovering voting material on campus.

-Kenyatta, son of the country’s first president, faces charges of crimes against humanity at the International Criminal Court alleging he incited the 2007 violence.
+Kenyatta, the son of the country’s first president, faces charges of crimes against humanity at the International Criminal Court alleging he incited violence during the bloody aftermath to Kenya’s 2007 presidential vote.
 He denies the charges.

 Odinga has called for calm while he takes his case to court and has said he will accept the final ruling.

-Odinga’s petition - and the delay to its filing - will prolong uncertainty about the outcome of the vote, most Kenyans said they were relieved the dispute was being fought out in the courts, not, for the most part, on the streets.
+While Odinga’s petition - and the delay to its filing - will prolong uncertainty about the outcome of the vote, most Kenyans said they were relieved the dispute was being fought out in the courts, not the streets.

-Chief Justice Willy Mutunga has promised to deal with election petitions in a speedy and transparent manner.
-The court’s performance will be seen as a test of reforms of the judiciary.
+Chief Justice Willy Mutunga has promised to deal with any election petitions in a fair, speedy and transparent manner.
+The court’s performance will be seen as a test of ongoing reforms of the judiciary.

-Kenyatta comfortably beat Odinga in terms of votes won, 50.07 percent versus 43.28 percent, but only narrowly avoided a run-off after winning just 8,100 votes more than the 50 percent needed to be declared the winner outright.
+Kenyatta only just avoided a second round in last week’s poll after winning 50.07 percent of the vote - candidates need more than half of all votes cast to win outright.

+But he was more than 800,00 votes ahead of Odinga, who also lost the 2007 election.

 In a sign of other looming legal battles, three people with close ties to Kenyatta have filed a petition arguing rejected ballots should not have been included in the final tally, local media reported.